cvrabel/fantasyLineup/README.md

 ```

 ### Setting things up
-[Take a look at this blog post and follow the steps to get your workspace setup.](https://robertorocha.info/setting-up-a-selenium-web-scraper-on-aws-lambda-with-python/) for how to set up selenium to run on AWS Lambda.
-This was quite painful to figure out, and this helped me get it done.
+[Take a look at this blog post](https://robertorocha.info/setting-up-a-selenium-web-scraper-on-aws-lambda-with-python/) and follow the steps to get your workspace setup to deploy a python selenium script to run on AWS Lambda.
+This was quite painful to figure out, and the blog post helped me immensely.

 Make sure you install Docker AND Docker Compose.
 And you can install the dependencies by running ```sudo make fetch-dependencies```.